 South African human rights lawyers are preparing to institute a class action on behalf of Uber drivers in South Africa against Uber BV and Uber SA in the Johannesburg Labour Court.
 The purpose of the class action is to have Uber drivers declared “employees” and not independent contractors.

 This follows a landmark decision in the UK Supreme Court last month, in which that court declared that Uber drivers should be legally classified as workers (employees) rather than independent contractors.
-South African lawyers are hoping for the same outcome locally as labour laws in UK are not much different from South African labour law.
+South African lawyers hope for the same outcome locally as labour laws in the UK are not much different from South African labour law.

 This begs the question: what is the difference between an independent contractor and an employee; and what are the benefits, if any, of being an employee as opposed to being an independent contractor?

 DIFFERENCE BETWEEN AN EMPLOYEE AND AN INDEPENDENT CONTRACTOR

 According to the Labour Relations Act 66 of 1995 (the LRA), an independent contractor is a person who is paid to render a particular result or service and is not subject to the control or direction of the person to whom that result or service is being provided.
 Essentially, an independent contractor does the work as part of his or her own business.

 An employee, on the other hand, is defined as any person, excluding an independent contractor, who works for another person or for the state and who receives, or is entitled to receive, any remuneration and any other person who in any manner assists in carrying out the business of an employer.